ralphndr/Grid-optimization-problem/README.md

 ## 🧠 Educational Objectives

-This project was designed to work on diferent kind of algorithms:
+This project was designed to work on different kind of algorithms:
 - Greedy algorithm
 - Ford-Fulkerson (Maximum flow algorithm)
 - Maximum Weight Matching (Matching algorithm in a graph)